palomachain/docs/src/guide/develop/quick-start/mint-egg.md

 -y -b block
 ```

 **Congratulations, you have now minted and egg!
-Check your Ethereum wallet to see the NFT there.**
+Check your Ethereum wallet to see the NFT there.** You can also see the collection of already minted eggs on Opensea.